St Helens saved by Langtree Park move - Jon Wilkin

 "We need to build that up over three or four games against a team.
 All of a sudden, teams have perhaps not won in those four games, and then you start to reap the benefits of home advantage."

-A poor start to the campaign cost Royce Simmons his job as head coach, with Mike Rush and Keiron Cunningham taking control of first team affairs.
+A poor start to the campaign as head coach, with Mike Rush and Keiron Cunningham taking control of first team affairs.

 The pair guided Saints to third position in Super League and within 80 minutes of the Grand Final.